Tinkerforge/doc/en/source/Hardware/Bricks/DC_Brick.rst

 --------

 * Controls one brushed DC motor with max. **28V** and **5A** (peak) over USB
-* APIs for many programming languages available
+* API for many programming languages available
 * Direction, velocity and acceleration controllable
 * Extendable by two connectable Bricklets
-* Overtemperature and overcurrent events
+* Configurable overtemperature and overcurrent events

 Description